API

 • files

-An array containing the IDs of the deleted files.
-Only when the request is successful.
+An array containing the IDs of deleted files.
+Only for successful requests.

 • error_text

-Only in case of an error.
-Textual description of the error.
+Only on error.
+Textual error description.
 Possible errors: incorrect Secure token, file ID, generation ID, or internal server error.

 Example of returned data for a successful request: